WrightonLabCSU/DRAM/README.md

     (Once DRAM v2 is out of development, the `-r dev` will be removed and the command will be `nextflow pull WrightonLabCSU/DRAM`)

-    You can install or update DRAM by rerunning the pull command,
+    You can update DRAM by rerunning the pull command,

     ```
     nextflow pull DRAM